Reckingen-Gluringen

 Reckingen-Gluringen is a former municipality in the district of Goms in the canton of Valais in Switzerland.
 It was formed in 2004 from the union of the villages and municipalities of Reckingen and Gluringen.
 On 1 January 2017 the former municipalities of Reckingen-Gluringen, Blitzingen, Grafschaft, Münster-Geschinen and Niederwald merged into the new municipality of Goms.

 History

 Reckingen is first mentioned in 1225 as Requinguen.
 Gluringen is first mentioned in 1203 as Gluringen.
+Joseph Biner (1697–1766), a Roman Catholic canonist, historian, and theologian was born in Gluringen.

 Geography

 Reckingen-Gluringen has an area, As of 2011, of 41.3 km2.
 Of this area, 27.6% is used for agricultural purposes, while 19.4% is forested.
 Of the rest of the land, 1.2% is settled (buildings or roads) and 51.8% is unproductive land.

 Reckingen lies on both sides of the Rhone river.
 It consists of three loosely interconnected settlements.
 Gluringen is on the north flank of the Rhone valley.